coocos/asgi-http-server/README.md

 ## Limitations

 Note that the HTTP server is very, very barebones and is only meant to serve as a teaching tool for understanding ASGI - nothing more.
 Nothing included in this repository is meant to be run in production.
-The HTTP request parsing is neither robust nor safe, the connection handling is inadequate, the protocol server does not _fully_ implement the ASGI specication for HTTP (for example streaming HTTP responses using `more_body` is not supported) and there's most likely a bug or two.
+The HTTP request parsing is neither robust nor safe, the connection handling is inadequate, the protocol server does not _fully_ implement the ASGI specification for HTTP (for example streaming HTTP responses using `more_body` is missing) and there's most likely a bug or two.

 ## How it works